appcelerator-developer-relations/appc-sample-watchos2/README.md

 #### Receiving from the Titanium App

 Then under `#pragma mark watch delegates` we continue with the delegates that listen to events received from the Titanium App.
-As you can see there are also events to let us know if a file or userInfo was transferred successfully.
+As you can see, there are also events to let us know if a file or userInfo was transferred successfully.
 All events are logged in the Watch App UI and received images are displayed as well.

 	- (void)session:(nonnull WCSession *)session didReceiveFile:(nonnull WCSessionFile *)file
 	{